Contact our corporate or local offices directly.

 With the part selected in the panel, placement of the component can be made in the following ways:

 Graphical component editing is limited to moving, rotating, and flipping.
-When a component is selected in the workspace it is highlighted in the current selection color as shown in the image below.
+When a component is selected in the design space it is highlighted in the current selection color as shown in the image below.
 To graphically manipulate a selected component:

 When you click and select a component, the selection bounding box appears.
 Traditionally, the default bounding box behavior has been to use the smallest rectangle that encloses all of the primitives in that component, excluding the designator and comment strings.

-0 - legacy mode - this mode uses geometries on the Courtyard Layer Type; or when this layer type is not present, combines geometries from all layers, except the Designator and Comment strings.
+0 - legacy mode- this mode combines geometries from all layers, except the Silkscreen Designator and Comment strings.

-2 - by graphic mode - this mode uses geometries on the Courtyard Layer Type; or when this layer type is not present, combines geometries on the Silkscreen, 3D Body objects and Copper layers.
+2 - by graphic mode- this mode combines geometries on the Courtyard Layer Type, the Silkscreen, 3D Body objects and Copper layers.
 Strings are excluded.

 During placement, the Component mode of the Properties panel can be accessed by pressing the Tab key.
 Once the Component is placed, all options appear.